-Click ‘Loop Controller’ and provide the value in ‘Loop Count’ field which should be equal to the number of occurrences.
+Click ‘Loop Controller’ and provide the value in the ‘Loop Count’ field which should be equal to the number of occurrences.
 In this example, I have taken 3 as loop count i.e. I want to use 3 values from the list within the same iteration.
 Refers to Figure 03.

 Let’s have a look at the CSV Data Set Config and apply the same in your scenario.
-Make sure you provide correct CSV file path and variable name.
+Make sure you provide the correct CSV file path and variable name.
 ‘Sharing mode’ must be set as ‘Current thread’.

-The ‘Counter’ element is used to generate a new variable each time in which parameter value will be substituted in the sampler request (Pay attention to number format as in the similar way it has to be substituted in sampler request)
+The ‘Counter’ element is used to generate a new variable each time in which parameter value will be substituted in the sampler request (Pay attention to number format as in a similar way it has to be substituted in sampler request)